0o-de-lally/thesis-market/docs/pr-faq/thesis-market-pr-faq.md

 Thesis-Market lets people make probabilistic forecasts on a structured ladder: fast calibration prompts, medium milestone markets, and long horizon megatrend theses.
 Scoring, reasoning trails, and a simulation that maps forecast distributions into a shadow mandate help identify potential stewards for future donor voice capital.

 Real world validation exists: broad event markets on Polymarket (retail demand and rising volume) and regulated event contracts on Kalshi (CFTC framework) show sustained user appetite for real money forecasting, while curated platforms like the Good Judgment Project (superforecaster cohorts) and Metaculus (aggregation plus reasoning culture) demonstrate that structured screening and feedback can measurably improve accuracy.
 Thesis-Market combines these proven mechanics with a long horizon talent funnel.
+Participants who forecast accurately can profit from their positions, subject to platform rules and jurisdictional limits.
+Community wallets may sponsor bounties and periodic prize pools that amplify returns for the most consistent and well evidenced forecasters.
+Top forecasters are screened for potential participation in operating community wallet endowments.

 ## Key Features
 * **Curated Megatrend Set:** Only high impact, clearly resolvable themes (AI adoption, bio progress, energy transitions) to keep signal density high and reduce distraction.